Chatbot Agency

 Three Portfolio Strategies That Work Without Paid Clients

 1. Build niche demo bots.
 Create a fully functional chatbot for a fictional but realistic business in each of your target verticals (dental clinic, real estate agency, e-commerce store).
 Host them live.
-When a prospect asks "have you done this before?" you have a clickable demo, not a slide deck.
+When a prospect asks "have you done this before" you have a clickable demo, not a slide deck.

 2. Offer a free bot to a local non-profit or community business.
 You gain a real testimonial, real data on flow performance, and a case study with actual numbers.
 The business gets genuine value.
 The exchange is fair and you walk away with undeniable social proof.